1 What is the public interest?

 ‘…50 years ago it was assumed that there was a public interest in knowing that an MP was gay, but little or no public interest in whether he drove home drunk, hit his wife or furnished his house using wood from non-sustainable sources.
 Now, obviously, it’s the other way round.
 Society does—and should—constantly redefine what the public interest entails’.
 (Sparrow, 2012 in Elliott, 2012).

-Thus, while public interest has no conclusive meaning, “its descriptive meaning is found through reasoned discourse that attempts to relate to changeable community values and is open to listening to a range of community perspectives” (Johnston 2022, in press).
+Thus, while public interest has no conclusive meaning, “its descriptive meaning is found through reasoned discourse that attempts to relate to changeable community values and is open to listening to a range of community perspectives” (Johnston 2023).
 This in turn “performs a logic” (Flathman, 1966, p.
 40) within the policy and legislative environments in which we live.

-Over many decades the idea of ‘the public interest’ has not only been used in public discourse, it has also been theorised on a global scale by scholars from diverse disciplines.
+There are other ideas which can help our understanding of the public interest.
+Over many decades the concept has not only been used in public discourse, it has also been theorised on a global scale by scholars from diverse disciplines and fields of thought.
 Some see it for its communitarian potentials (i.e. in bringing people together); others for recognising pluralism and diversity (i.e. in acknowledging difference); yet others for its normative value (i.e. as in a common good); and still others as a pragmatic concept (i.e. in applying action to problems).
-It has also been described as both a process and an outcome; or an “accountability test” (Wheeler, 2018).
+During the lock-down periods during the Covid-19 pandemic there was evidence of different countries (and regions) displaying different public interest approaches — for example, some communities displayed more community values, while others were more individualised in their responses, with reactions varying to government directives, either more accepting or pushing back.
+No doubt each thought their response had public interest merit.

 Public and private interests